noahehall/theBookOfNoah/0current/haproxy.md

     - accepts incoming (external) requests: routes requests to backends
     - defines the IPs and PORTS clients can connect to

-  - backend: fulfills incoming (frontend) requests
+  - backend: fulfills incoming requests accepted by frontends
+    - each backend defines a group of servers to be load balanced

   - listen
   - peers